ktorio/ktor-documentation/codeSnippets/snippets/client-auth-oauth-google/README.md

    https://accounts.google.com/o/oauth2/auth?client_id=21966501804...
    ```
 2. Log in to your Google account in a browser.
-3. Copy the authorization code, return to the terminal, and paste it below the output.
+3. Copy the authorization code, return to the terminal, and paste the code below.
 4. Press Enter to get a personal greeting.